andrewcstewart/awesome-democracy-data/README.md

 ## :balance_scale: Election laws

 - :globe_with_meridians: [Electoral System Design Database](https://www.idea.int/data-tools/data/electoral-system-design) - The Electoral System Design Database provides comparative data on electoral systems used in 217 countries and territories across the globe.
 Compared to other similar datasets, this expansive international coverage makes this database the most comprehensive source of information in the elections field.
 Interactive tools, including maps and graphs, allow users to easily compare regions and sub-regions, filter necessary data and export raw data for further analyses.
 Country pages provide in depth country level data in a historical format.
+- :us: [State Elections Legislation Database](https://www.ncsl.org/research/elections-and-campaigns/elections-legislation-database.aspx) - This database contains state legislation related to the administration of elections introduced in 2011 through this year, 2020.

 ## :package: Packaged datasets